onecommons/unfurl/docs/get-started-step-by-step.rst

 A) Do nothing and use your system's current environment
 -------------------------------------------------------

 By default, the first time you create an Unfurl project it will automatically generate a home project if it is missing.
-The default configuration will look for standard environment variables such as ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.
+It will include configurations to the main cloud providers that will look for their standard environment variables such as ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESS_KEY``.
 Individual unfurl projects can filter or set the variables in its environment through the `environment` subsection of the `context` in the project file.